stas00/porting/transformers/fairseq-wmt19/README.md

 ### Autoprint all in Jupyter Notebook

-My jupyter notebook is configured to automatically print all expressions, so I don't have to explicitly `print()` them (the default behavior is to print only the last expression of each cell).
+My jupyter notebook is configured to automatically print all expressions, so I don't have to explicitly `print()` them.
+The default behavior is to print only the last expression of each cell.
 So if you read the outputs in my notebooks they may not the be same as if you were to run them yourself, unless you have the same setup.

-You can enable the print-all feature in your jupyter notebook setup by adding to `~/.ipython/profile_default/ipython_config.py` (create it if you don't have one):
+You can enable the print-all feature in your jupyter notebook setup by adding the following to `~/.ipython/profile_default/ipython_config.py` (create it if you don't have one):

 ```
 c = get_config()